ST10357066/INSY7314_ReactFrontEnd/GITHUB_PAGES_SETUP.md

 - Go to your repository on GitHub
 - Settings → Pages
 - Source: "GitHub Actions"
+- **Important**: You must enable this manually in repository settings first
+- The workflow will now automatically configure Pages if it's not already enabled

 ### 2. Push Your Changes
 ```bash